nel-lab/mesmerize-core/README.md

 Mesmerize core backend

+**Note: We're currently waiting for the release of pandas v1.5 before the initial release of mesmerize-core**

 A batch management system for calcium imaging analysis using the CaImAn library.
 It contains `pandas.DataFrame` and `pandas.Series` extensions that interface with CaImAn for running the various algorithms and organizing input & output data.